Bob Dylan: 2010–2019: Tempest and continued recordings

-The next edition of Dylan's Bootleg Series revisited Dylan's "Born Again" Christian period of 1979 to 1981, which was described by Rolling Stone as "an intense, wildly controversial time that produced three albums and some of the most confrontational concerts of his long career".
-Reviewing the box set The Bootleg Series Vol. 13: Trouble No More 1979–1981, comprising 8 CDs and 1 DVD, Jon Pareles wrote in The New York Times: "Decades later, what comes through these recordings above all is Mr. Dylan's unmistakable fervor, his sense of mission.
+The next volume of Dylan's Bootleg Series revisited his "Born Again" Christian period of 1979 to 1981, described by Rolling Stone as "an intense, wildly controversial time that produced three albums and some of the most confrontational concerts of his long career".
+Reviewing the box set The Bootleg Series Vol. 13: Trouble No More 1979–1981, Jon Pareles wrote: Decades later, what comes through these recordings above all is Mr. Dylan's unmistakable fervor, his sense of mission.
 The studio albums are subdued, even tentative, compared with what the songs became on the road.
 Mr. Dylan's voice is clear, cutting and ever improvisational; working the crowds, he was emphatic, committed, sometimes teasingly combative.
-And the band tears into the music".
-Trouble No More includes a DVD of a film directed by Jennifer Lebeau consisting of live footage of Dylan's gospel performances interspersed with sermons delivered by actor Michael Shannon.
-The box set album received an aggregate score of 84 on the critical website Metacritic, indicating "universal acclaim".
+And the band tears into the music.
+Trouble No More includes a DVD of a film consisting of live footage of Dylan's gospel performances interspersed with sermons delivered by actor Michael Shannon.

-Dylan made a contribution to the compilation EP Universal Love, a collection of reimagined wedding songs for the LGBT community in April 2018.
-The album was funded by MGM Resorts International and the songs are intended to function as "wedding anthems for same-sex couples".
+In April 2018, Dylan contributed to the compilation EP Universal Love, a collection of reimagined wedding songs for the LGBT community.
+The songs are intended to function as "wedding anthems for same-sex couples".
 Dylan recorded the 1929 song "She's Funny That Way", changing the gender pronoun to "He's Funny That Way".
 The song was previously recorded by Billie Holiday and Frank Sinatra.

-Also in April 2018, The New York Times announced that Dylan was launching Heaven's Door, a range of three whiskeys: a straight rye, a straight bourbon and a "double-barreled" whiskey.
-Dylan has been involved in both the creation and the marketing of the range.
+The New York Times reported that Dylan was launching Heaven's Door, a range of three whiskeys.
 The Times described the venture as "Mr. Dylan's entry into the booming celebrity-branded spirits market, the latest career twist for an artist who has spent five decades confounding expectations".

-On November 2, 2018, Dylan released More Blood, More Tracks as Volume 14 in the Bootleg Series.
-The set comprises all Dylan's recordings for his 1975 album Blood On the Tracks, and was issued as a single CD and also as a six-CD Deluxe Edition.
-The box set album received an aggregate score of 93 on the critical website Metacritic, indicating "universal acclaim".
+Dylan has been involved in the creation and marketing of the range; on September 21, 2020, Dylan resurrected Theme Time Radio Hour with a two-hour special with the theme of "Whiskey".
+In November 2018, Dylan released More Blood, More Tracks as Volume 14 in the Bootleg Series.
+The set comprises all Dylan's recordings for Blood On the Tracks.